 Tips for Filling Out the Connecticut LLC Articles of Organization

-When filing the Certificate of Organization, there are a few sections that can be confusing.
-Let’s go over a few of those sections so you don’t get tripped up.
+When filing the Certificate of Organization, a few sections can be confusing.
+Let’s review a few sections so you don’t get tripped up.

-Organizer information: The LLC Organizer is involved with the formation of the Certificate of Organization.
+Organizer information: The LLC Organizer files the Certificate of Organization.
 The Organizer may or may not be a member, such as a mentor, attorney, or accountant, but the initial members could be an organizer.

 Title: This selection refers to whether the individual is a member or manager of the LLC.

-- Member: The members of the LLC have an active involvement in the day-to-day operations of the business.
+- Member: The members of the LLC are actively involved in the day-to-day operations of the business.
 This is referred to as a Member-Managed LLC.

 - Managing Member: This is a hired manager who is also a member.